 I am the indivisible pollinic-glory born of the cosmic-mother’s lotus-womb;

 I am the upright idol fashioned from a fistful of the earth-mother’s clay;

-I am the scintillating light found within the million deepāwaḷis of mother-Bhārati;
+I am the scintillating light of the million deepāwaḷis of mother-Bhārati;

 I am the outspreading wind fed on the fragrance of Kannada’s mother-lotus;

 I am the animate compassion drunk on the milk and blood of mine own mother;

 these five mothers make up the vital airs of this breathing frame;

 the Nārayaṇa of the lotus-heart has himself turned into the mortal Datta;